jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 <!-- PHOTO MASKS IMAGE -->

-By this time, most other companies closed or sold their manufacturer fabrication departments.
+By this time, most other semiconductor companies closed or sold their manufacturer fabrication departments (often called "fabs").
 It was just too expensive and difficult to stay in the Moore's Law race.
 Instead, Apple, AMD, nVidia, and others embraced being "fabless" and sent their designs to a semiconductor foundry to fabricate.

-Effectively that meant one company, Taiwan Semiconductor Manufacturing Corp (TSMC).
-When you faltered, TSMC overtook and added making the fastest microchips along with the scale of making most of the world's chips, making it all the harder to catch up.
+Effectively that meant one company, Taiwan Semiconductor Manufacturing Company (TSMC).
+When you problems continued for years after 2015, TSMC overtook you and with the fastest microchips along with the scale of making most of the world's chips.

 When you tried to get other customers into your own foundry business, few had (technical) reasons to join up (although interest has been picking up lately).
-And USA share of advanced manufacturing dropped to under 10%, most all being a--ridiculed--Intel.
+During this USA share of advanced manufacturing dropped from 50% to under 10%, and most of what was made being the often ridiculed Intel's slower microchips.

-The result was your products and manufacturing were stuck, and you bled money trying to keep pace with the entire industry's research and development.

 So what.